BigBrotherWatchingYou/Booknote/computer-structure&opponents.md

 it can always reach the next intruction's address
 3. Beacause of the mostly instruction were executed in order, the rewrite process usually runs like (PC = PC +1)
 4. when it comes to a transfer instruction, the instruction result is to change the value of PC(turns to the aimed address)
-5. Thus, CPU always following the PC's command, (fetching instructions, compiling code, executing) and based on it , the program transfer was accomplished.
+5. Thus , CPU always following the PC's command, (fetching instructions, compiling code, executing) and based on it , the program transfer was accomplished.

 # Hardware
 ## CPU and Memory
-- while a program is running, CPU needs to get instructions from Memory, analyse and execute.
+- while a program is running , CPU needs to get instructions from Memory, analyse and execute.
-- this was based on 'Different section of the Instruction Cycle', which was stored in memory using binary code.
+- this was based on 'Different section of the Instruction Cycle' , which was stored in memory using binary code.

 # Hardware
 ## Input/Output
 - controlling ways between computer and peripherals: Process Control, Interrupt(break), DMA(Direct memory access)
 - Process control: CPU executing process controls the Input/Output process
-- Interrupt(break):device send CPU a "break request signal", when CPU respond, it will stop the executing task and run the device's request.
+- Interrupt(break):device send CPU a "break request signal" , when CPU respond, it will stop the executing task and run the device's request.
 When it was done, CPU turns back to its work.
 - DMA(direct memory access) : CPU send order to DMA controller and let it handle the Data transportation, and send back the information to CPU( this can greatly reduce occupation of CPU and save resourses)